davidfischer/nicfitmtg/_pages/archetypes.md

 layout: page
 title: Nic Fit Archetypes
 permalink: /archetypes/
-description: A list of Nic Fit archetypes with a brief overview and discussion of viability
+description: A list of Nic Fit archetypes with a brief overview, discussion of viability, matchups, and a link to more details
 image: "/assets/img/pages/archetypes.jpg"
 seo:
   date_modified: 2020-05-17
 ---